Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

-The central question we try to answer is, \emph{can we find a proper upper bound to predict the tendency of the generalization error along training, such that one can early stop the training near the epoch that $\eP[\zeta(f_t(x),y)<0]$ is minimized?} The answer is both a \emph{yes} and a \emph{no}!
+The central question we try to answer is, \emph{can we find a proper upper bound to predict the tendency of the generalization error along training, such that one can early stop the training near the epoch that $\eP[\zeta(f_t(x),y)<0]$ is minimized?}